-What do clients want to know about the customer experience?
+What do clients typically ask about the customer experience?

 - How can we increase our Net Promoter Score?